 At the begging of the 20th century, Merida was home to the biggest number of millionaires in the world.

 All in all, Merida doesn’t lack history, beauty, and charm.
-Just walk Merida Paseo de Montejo, and you will witness the glorious history of Merida on every step you take.
+Just walk Merida Paseo de Montejo, and you will witness the glorious history of Merida with every step you take.

 But taking delicious bites of the Yucatan dishes is what makes a trip to Merida complete.